-Marvel’s man without fear will be back for more gritty adventures when season 3 of Daredevil premieres on Netflix in 2018.
-The latest update on the third season adds yet another new cast member to the mix.
+Marvel’s man without fear will be back for more gritty adventures when season 3 of Daredevil premieres on Netflix later in 2018.
+The latest update on the third season includes a mysterious new promo from Marvel, followed by a dark new teaser trailer that gives us our first footage of the new season.

 FBI en route